Consider the Raven Week One

 Let’s get started.

-Perhaps on reading this verse in the Bible you think: “Well of course I’m more valuable than a Raven.
+Perhaps on reading these verses in the Bible you think: “Well of course I’m more valuable than a Raven.
 Cool.
-God takes care of them, they don’t need to worry.
+God takes care of them; they don’t need to worry.
 Wait, what does a Raven have to do with me and my worries?”

 The Raven was the bird that Jesus and his followers were familiar with.
 Not unlike the crow which we would be familiar with here in Minnesota.
 What do we know about a Raven?